Early Childhood Education

 Child development fascinates Tyler.
 Specifically, she’s interested in teaching children who are learning English as a second language.
 “I want to ensure that they have the same opportunities as other children,” she says.

-It’s also important for Tyler that all of her education classes have included practical applications, connecting methodology and theory with what actually goes on in a classroom.
-Some of that has taken place right on campus within the College’s N.E.
-Miles Early Childhood Development Center, where Tyler and other students can observe children ranging in age from three to five.
+Tyler knows it’s important that all of her classes have included practical applications, connecting methodology and theory with what actually goes on in a classroom.
+Some of that has taken place right on campus in the College’s N.E.
+Miles Early Childhood Development Center, where Tyler has spent time observing children ages three to five.

 Early childhood education majors explore the physical, social, intellectual and emotional development of young children.
 They get hands-on experience at schools in our community as well as at the N.E.
 Miles Early Childhood Development Center on campus.
 In addition, they work with dedicated faculty whose specialties range from kinetic learning to literacy development.

-- Our students’ scores on the PRAXIS II exams are well above state and national averages.
+❱❱ Our students’ PRAXIS II exam scores are well above state and national averages.